ryand67/regview.nvim/README.md

 <!--toc:end-->

 ## About
-A neovim plugin that makes the register process more seamless.
+A Neovim plugin that makes the register process more seamless.
 ![regview screenshot](./screenshots/regview.png)

 ## Installation